Mary Lou Macala, 89

 The Macala family has entrusted their loved one to the care of Wasko Funeral Home.
 Due to the current restrictions on gatherings, there will be no calling hours.
 When conditions again allow for it, a Memorial Service to remember her life will be planned.

-in memory of Mary Lou Macala, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Mary Lou Macala, please visit our floral store.